Bing Ads Automated Rules — training

 - Choose if you want an email sent to you when the rule is run.

-- Optional: If you want to see a preview of what would happen if the rule were run immediately, click Preview.
+- Optional: If you want to see a preview of what would happen if the rule runs immediately, click Preview.

-For example, if you create a rule to automatically increase your budget based on CTR, you can use this preview to see which budgets would change and by how much.
+For example, if you create a rule to increase your budget based on CTR automatically, you can use this preview to see which budgets would change and by how much.

 - Click Save.

 Please note that you can also set up automated rules on the Ad groups, Ads and Keywords tabs.

 Learn more and watch our video on how to Automate your Bing Ads campaigns.